-To be eligible, you must be in an Honors Program in a South Carolina institution of higher education and be a degree-seeking student at the time of the fellowship.
+To be eligible for the WSP, you must be in an Honors Program in a South Carolina institution of higher education and be a degree-seeking student at the time of the fellowship.
 You must demonstrate an awareness of how government works and of major issues facing our nation.

 The program seeks applicants from across South Carolina.
 Students majoring in engineering, journalism, business, biology, English, French, and history, as well as political science and international relations, have benefited from the program.

-A completed online application, as well as supplemental materials (personal statement, resume, transcript, and two letters of recommendation) and an interview, are required in order to be considered.
+Students must complete the WSP online application for consideration.
+The application includes supplemental materials (personal statement, resume, transcript, and two letters of recommendation) and an interview.
 Deadlines are in October for the following Spring semester and then in February for the following Fall semester.

 Internship and Coursework

 All students enroll in three courses for a total of 15 credits.
-Each course is designed specifically for Washington Semester Program Fellows and stresses experiential, hands-on learning.
+Each course is designed for Washington Semester Program Fellows.
+The program values experiential, hands-on learning.

 - Honors Fellowship (9 credits).
 Fellows work full-time in a congressional, executive, judicial, or private sector office.
-Students also are expected to participate in a range of activities designed to help them experience DC.
+Students are expected to participate activities designed to help them experience DC.
 Activities may include a Nationals baseball game, a live taping of a CNN program, performing arts events, museum visits, and meetings with important political and media leaders.
-Fellows are asked to reflect on these experiences through a series of seminars and blog entries.
+Fellows must reflect on these experiences through a series of seminars and blog entries.

 - Experiencing Theatre in Washington, DC (3 credits).
 Washington, DC is second only to New York as a theatre market in the United States.
 For this course, students attend professional theatre productions in DC and meet working theatre professionals to learn what happens “behind the scenes.”
 Students respond to the productions with short reviews and seminar discussions.